Roles of health professionals

 - The DCO is not routinely involved in assessments or planning for individuals, except in the course of their usual clinical practice, but would be responsible for ensuring that assessment, planning and health support is carried out by health providers.

-Dietitians are qualified health professionals that assess, diagnose and treat diet and nutrition problems.
+Dieticians are qualified health professionals that assess, diagnose and treat diet and nutrition problems.

 Family support workers work directly with children and families under the direction of nurses and psychologists to implement agreed plans.